sumitpatel93/CS721_Blockchain-Applications/README.md

 # Slither
 1. Install Slither using the following command in Terminal: pip3 install slither-analyzer
-2.After installation is complete, you can check if Slither is properly installed by running the following command:
+2. After installation is complete, you can check if Slither is properly installed by running the following command: slither --help
-      slither --help